Teamdevopsnorway/Fjaern-app/README.md

 - ✅ No more infinite loops or CPU spikes
 - ✅ Proper Zustand selector pattern implemented across entire codebase
 - ✅ Vibecode app stays responsive
+- ✅ Derived values calculated locally for better performance

 **Technical Explanation:**

 Zustand's `useStore()` without a selector returns the entire store object.
 Each time the component renders, this creates a NEW object reference, even if the values inside are identical.
-React sees this as a change and triggers a re-render, which creates another new object, triggering another re-render → infinite loop.
+React sees this as a change and triggers a re-render → infinite loop.

-By using individual selectors like `useStore((s) => s.value)`, Zustand can compare the ACTUAL value and only trigger re-renders when that specific value changes.
+Additionally, when selecting FUNCTIONS from the store (like `hasReachedLimit`), Zustand returns a new function reference on every render, causing the same infinite loop problem.

+The solution:
+1. Use individual selectors for VALUES: `useStore((s) => s.value)`
+2. Select only primitive values and calculate derived values locally in the component

 ---